 11-7-1: SECURITY FOR SUBDIVISION IMPROVEMENTS:

-A. A final plat of a subdivision of land shall not be signed by the mayor and town clerk without a certification by the town engineer that the improvements described in the subdivider's plans and specifications have been constructed and installed in conformance with town standards.
+A final plat of a subdivision of land shall not be signed by the mayor and Town clerk without a certification by the Town engineer that the improvements described in the subdivider's plans and specifications have been constructed and installed in conformance with Town standards.

-B. In lieu of installing all improvements prior to recording a final plat, the subdivider may enter into a security of performance agreement (otherwise known as a development agreement) acceptable to the town as security to ensure completion of all required improvements.
-The security of performance agreement shall be in a form approved by the town council and may contain specific provisions approved by the town attorney.
+In lieu of installing all improvements prior to recording a final plat, the subdivider may enter into a security of performance agreement (otherwise known as a development agreement) acceptable to the Town as security to ensure completion of all required improvements.
+The security of performance agreement shall be in a form approved by the Town Council and may contain specific provisions approved by the Town attorney.
 The agreement shall include, but not be limited to:

-1. Subdivider's agreement to complete all improvements within a period of time not to exceed twelve (12) months from the date the agreement is executed;
+Subdivider's agreement to complete all improvements within a period of time not to exceed twelve (12) months from the date the agreement is executed;

-2. The improvements shall be completed to the satisfaction of the town and in accordance with town standards as adopted by the town council;
+The improvements shall be completed to the satisfaction of the Town and in accordance with Town standards as adopted by the Town Council;

-3. The security for performance shall be equal to one hundred ten percent (110%) of the town's engineer's estimated cost of the improvements to be installed exclusive of power, natural gas, telephone, and cable television;
+The security for performance shall be equal to one hundred ten percent (110%) of the Town's engineer's estimated cost of the improvements to be installed exclusive of power, natural gas, telephone, and cable television;

-4. The town shall have immediate access to the security proceeds;
+The Town shall have immediate access to the security proceeds;

-5. The security proceeds may be released at intervals determined by the town engineer upon the request of the subdivider as improvements are completed.
+The security proceeds may be released at intervals determined by the Town engineer upon the request of the subdivider as improvements are completed.

-The amount of the release shall be determined by the town but in no case shall it be in excess of the amount estimated by the town engineer at the time the original security amount for the proposed and now completed improvement was established.
-Such requests for release may be made only once every thirty (30) days and no release shall be authorized until such time as the town has inspected the improvements and found them to be in compliance with the town's standards.
+The amount of the release shall be determined by the Town but in no case shall it be in excess of the amount estimated by the Town engineer at the time the original security amount for the proposed and now completed improvement was established.
+Such requests for release may be made only once every thirty (30) days and no release shall be authorized until such time as the Town has inspected the improvements and found them to be in compliance with the Town's standards.
 The final ten percent (10%) of the security proceeds shall be released following completion of all required improvements including power, natural gas, telephone, and cable television provided no deficiencies are found.
-All releases shall be by written authorization by the town engineer.
+All releases shall be by written authorization by the Town engineer.

-C. The security for performance agreement shall require the establishment of one of the following:
+The security for performance agreement shall require the establishment of one of the following:

-1. An escrow account, in any bank acceptable to both the town and subdivider.
+An escrow account, in any bank acceptable to both the Town and subdivider.
 The bank shall agree to hold and apply the proceeds in the escrow account only for the named improvements.
-The agreement shall give the town the right to withdraw those funds necessary to complete any improvements not installed within the twelve (12) month time limit established;
+The agreement shall give the Town the right to withdraw those funds necessary to complete any improvements not installed within the twelve (12) month time limit established;

-2. An irrevocable letter of credit which shall require the following specifications:
+An irrevocable letter of credit which shall require the following specifications:

-a.
 Have an expiration date of not less than twelve (12) months,

-b.
 Be obtained from a bank which meets the following standards:

-(1) Have total assets of fifty million dollars ($50,000,000.00) or more;
+Have total assets of fifty million dollars ($50,000,000.00) or more;